-This article will compare ConvertKit vs Mailchimp for the purpose of email marketing.
-I created new accounts for both services to explore and get screen shots so you can see what they're actually like to work with.
+This article will compare ConvertKit vs Mailchimp for the purpose of email marketing for businesses and entrepreneurs.
+I created new accounts for both email marketing software services to explore and get screen shots so you can see what they're actually like to work with.

 Mailchimp is a great place to get started, with a lot of features for free.
 ConvertKit is especially powerful for bigger subscriber lists and is geared toward creatives with digital content, but it can work for almost any online business.

 We have used ConvertKit for several years with an email list of over 100,000 subscribers for another website and truly believe it is a great product.
 We started with Mailchimp before migrating to ConvertKit, and wanted to check out their current options, too.

 Email marketing directly to your audience (who already loves what you do) is one of the most successful ways to convert leads into sales.